JeeWeetje/lora-azure-iot-workshop/AzureNodeJs.md

 As shown above, the Azure Stream Analytics job will connect to the IoT Hub.
 Follow these steps to define the input of Azure Stream Analytics.

-1. On the left, select `Resource groups`.
+1. On the left, select **Resource groups**.
 A list of resource groups is shown

     ![](img/azure-resource-groups.png)

-2. Select the ResourceGroup `IoTWorkshop-rg`.
+2. Select the ResourceGroup **IoTWorkshop-rg**.
 It will open a new blade with all resources in this group

-3. Select the Azure Stream Analytics job `IoTWorkshop-sa`.
+3. Select the Azure Stream Analytics job **IoTWorkshop-sa**.
 At this moment there are no Inputs or Outputs.

     ![](img/azure-stream-analytics-empty.png)

-4. Select `Inputs`
+4. Select **Inputs**

+5. Select **Add Stream Input**.

+6. Select **IoT Hub** as stream input

-5. Select `Add`.
-A dialog to add a new input is shown
+7. A dialog to add a new input is shown.
+Name the input **hubinput**

     ![](img/azure-portal-add.png)

-6. Enter `hubinput` as Input alias

-7. Select `IoT Hub` as Source.
-Because we have only one IoT Hub in our account, all other fields are automatically filled in with the right IoT Hub, `IoTWorkshop-rg`
+8. If we have only one IoT Hub in our account, all other fields are automatically filled in with the right IoT Hub, **IoTWorkshop-rg** Otherwise, select your own IoT Hub

     ![](img/azure-stream-analytics-add-input.png)

-8. Select `Create`
+9. Select **Create**

 The input will be created and the connection to the hub is tested automatically.